LadyAelita/5e-n1300/en_US/Pages/Rules/Feats.md

 • Your unarmed strike uses a d4 for damage.
 • When you hit a creature with an unarmed strike or an improvised weapon on your turn, you can use a bonus action to attempt to grapple the target.

-### Telekinetic

-*You learn to move things with your mind.
-You gain the following benefits:*
-• Increase your Intelligence score by 1, to a maximum of 20.
-• You learn the mage hand cantrip.
-You can cast it without verbal or somatic components, and you can make the spectral hand invisible.
-• As a bonus action, you can try to shove one creature you can see within 5 feet of the spectral hand created by your mage hand spell.
-When you do so, the target must succeed on a Strength saving throw (DC 8 + your proficiency bonus + your Intelligence modifier) or be pushed 5 feet away from you.

 ### Telepathic

 *You awaken the ability to mentally connect with others.
 You gain the following benefits:*